vDorst/RTLPlayground/README.md

 keepLINK kp-9000-6hx-x (RTL8372 + RTL8221B 2.5GBit PHY: 5 x 2.5GBit + 1x 10GBit SFP+),
 at present the system will provide switching capabilities between the 5 Ethernet ports.
 The ports served by the RTL8372 will be 100M/1G/2.5G auto-detect.
 Port 5 to RTL8221B PHY SerDes configuration works and supports 1GBit and 2.5GBit Ethernet (SGMII/HISGMII).
+SFP module insert/removal identification and reading of the SFP EEProm works.
+SFP module configuration works, too, tested for 1G modules.
 All configuration must be done via serial connection (there is no web-interface), so soldering skills are required.
 Flashing must be done via a SOIC-8 PatchClamp or by soldering a socket for the flash chip.